 WADA-accredited laboratories and other laboratories approved by WADA are presumed to have conducted Sample analysis and custodial procedures in accordance with the International Standard for Laboratories.
 The Athlete or other Person may rebut this presumption by establishing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding.
-If the Athlete or other Person rebuts the preceding presumption by showing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then DFSNZ shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.
+If the Athlete or other Person rebuts the preceding presumption by showing that a departure from the International Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then the Commission shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.

-Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or in these Rules shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute a defence to an anti-doping rule violation; provided, however, if the Athlete or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on Adverse Analytical Finding or whereabouts failure, then DFSNZ shall have the burden to establish that such departure did not cause the Adverse Analytical Finding or whereabouts failure:
+Departures from any other International Standard or other anti-doping rule or policy set forth in the Code or in these Rules shall not invalidate analytical results or other evidence of an anti-doping rule violation, and shall not constitute a defence to an anti-doping rule violation; provided, however, if the Athlete or other Person establishes that a departure from one of the specific International Standard provisions listed below could reasonably have caused an anti-doping rule violation based on Adverse Analytical Finding or whereabouts failure, then the Commission shall have the burden to establish that such departure did not cause the Adverse Analytical Finding or whereabouts failure:

-a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case DFSNZ shall have the burden to establish that such departure did not cause the Adverse Analytical Finding;
+a departure from the International Standard for Testing and Investigations related to Sample collection or Sample handling which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case the Commission shall have the burden to establish that such departure did not cause the Adverse Analytical Finding;

-a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to Adverse Passport Finding which could reasonably have caused an anti-doping rule violation, in which case DFSNZ shall have the burden to establish that such departure did not cause the anti-doping rule violation;
+a departure from the International Standard for Results Management or International Standard for Testing and Investigations related to Adverse Passport Finding which could reasonably have caused an anti-doping rule violation, in which case the Commission shall have the burden to establish that such departure did not cause the anti-doping rule violation;

-a departure from the International Standard for Results Management related to the requirement to provide notice to the Athlete of the B Sample opening which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case the DFSNZ shall have the burden to establish that such departure did not cause the Adverse Analytical Finding;
+a departure from the International Standard for Results Management related to the requirement to provide notice to the Athlete of the B Sample opening which could reasonably have caused an anti-doping rule violation based on an Adverse Analytical Finding, in which case the Commission shall have the burden to establish that such departure did not cause the Adverse Analytical Finding;

-a departure from the International Standard for Results Management related to Athlete notification which could reasonably have caused an anti-doping rule violation based on a whereabouts failure, in which case DFSNZ shall have the burden to establish that such departure did not cause the whereabouts failure.
+a departure from the International Standard for Results Management related to Athlete notification which could reasonably have caused an anti-doping rule violation based on a whereabouts failure, in which case the Commission shall have the burden to establish that such departure did not cause the whereabouts failure.

 The facts established by a decision of a court or professional disciplinary tribunal of competent jurisdiction which is not the subject of a pending appeal shall be irrebuttable evidence against the Athlete or other Person to whom the decision pertained of those facts unless the Athlete or other Person establishes that the decision violated principles of natural justice.

-The Sports Tribunal or NSO Anti-Doping Tribunal in a hearing on an anti-doping rule violation may draw an inference adverse to the Athlete or other Person who is asserted to have committed an anti-doping rule violation based on the Athlete’s or other Person’s refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or telephonically as directed by the Sports Tribunal or NSO Anti-Doping Tribunal) and to answer questions from the Sports Tribunal or NSO Anti-Doping Tribunal or DFSNZ asserting the anti-doping rule violation.
+The Sports Tribunal or NSO Anti-Doping Tribunal in a hearing on an anti-doping rule violation may draw an inference adverse to the Athlete or other Person who is asserted to have committed an anti-doping rule violation based on the Athlete’s or other Person’s refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or telephonically as directed by the Sports Tribunal or NSO Anti-Doping Tribunal) and to answer questions from the Sports Tribunal or NSO Anti-Doping Tribunal or the Commission asserting the anti-doping rule violation.

 THE PROHIBITED LIST